VirtualFlow/VFU/README.md

 ### Using MM-GBSA
 Please install AmberTools: [https://ambermd.org/GetAmber.php#ambertools](https://ambermd.org/GetAmber.php#ambertools).
 We managed performed the download using conda.
 Additionally, please note: the variable `chimera_path` should be updated to location of the Chimera on your system.
-Chemera can be downloaded: [https://www.cgl.ucsf.edu/chimera/download.html](https://www.cgl.ucsf.edu/chimera/download.html).
+Chimera can be downloaded: [https://www.cgl.ucsf.edu/chimera/download.html](https://www.cgl.ucsf.edu/chimera/download.html).